modern-influence-of-ancient-warriors

 Leadership and Command Structure

 During the period of the Baghras campaign, the Grand Master of the Templars was Arnaud de Toroge.
 Unlike some political appointees, de Toroge was a veteran commander who understood the specific requirements of frontier warfare.
+He had been Master of the Temple in Jerusalem before his elevation, and his experience in the Holy Land gave him a nuanced understanding of both Crusader and Muslim tactics.
 He was assisted by the Marshal of the Order, a senior officer responsible for all tactical military matters, including horses, arms, armor, and battlefield discipline.
 This clear chain of command gave the Templars a tremendous advantage in the chaos of a medieval battle.
 Where a secular lord might hesitate or argue, a Templar commander expected and received immediate obedience.

 Discipline and the Conroi